edlink/docs/guides/v2.0/design-considerations.md

 ## Syncing Data from Edlink

-You should ensure your system has a mechanism to do a [full sync](class-rostering) of data from Edlink.
+You should ensure your system has a mechanism to do a ["full sync"](class-rostering) of data from Edlink.
 This would involve [paginating](paginated-requests) through the data you need for each **[Integration](../../api/v2.0/models/internal/integration)** via our Graph API.

 This is especially important if your primary sync mechanism relies on our [events API](events).
-In case either system accidentally drops important information (e.g. due to an outage) it's useful to be able to run a full sync to get back to a good state.
+In case either system accidentally drops important information (e.g. due to an outage) it's useful to be able to run a "full sync" to get back to a good state.
+Additionally, the events API only goes back up to 30 days.
+You won't be able to observe any older events, as they are deleted from our system.

-A full sync is also the preferred way to retrieve all data from Edlink for a new integration.
+A "full sync" is also the preferred way to retrieve all data from Edlink for a new integration.

 ## Don't Rely On Email Addresses